 When you have questions about the money side of your business, you’ll have a financial expert ready to answer them.
 If you want to know about tax law changes, trends in your finances, or cash flow projections, all you have to do is give your accountant a call.

-With a monthly accountant, you can rest assured knowing that periodic financial advice won't cost you every time you reach out.
+With a monthly accountant, you can rest easy knowing that periodic financial advice won't cost you every time you reach out.

 Some of the most successful small businesses have combined monthly accounting services with payroll assistance.
 Free up your time and limit the number of vendors you work with by combining the services.